 This feature has been introduced as a temporary workaround for long-executing native code, and native code that does not bump reductions properly in OTP.
-When these bugs have be fixed, this flag will be removed.
+When these bugs have been fixed, this flag will be removed.

+'''

 +spp Bool

+'''

 Sets default scheduler hint for port parallelism.
 If set to true, the virtual machine schedules port tasks when it improves parallelism in the system.
 If set to false, the virtual machine tries to perform port tasks immediately, improving latency at the expense of parallelism.
 Default to false.
-The default used can be inspected in runtime by calling erlang:system_info(port_parallelism).
-The default can be overridden on port creation by passing option parallelism to erlang:open_port/2
+The default used can be inspected in runtime by calling erlang:system\info(port\parallelism).
+The default can be overridden on port creation by passing option parallelism to erlang:open\port/2.